jQwitt/flutter-color-picker/README.md

 # ColorPicker

-A intro to the flutter environment.
+An intro to the flutter environment.

 ### How to run